-(a) Within a reasonable time, but not later than 90 11 days after the date an application for an order is denied or 12 13 after the date an order, or the last extension, if any, 14 expires, the judge who granted or denied the application shall 15 serve an inventory on the persons named in the order or the application or any other parties to the intercepted 16 17 communications deemed appropriate by the issuing judge, if 18 any.
-The inventory shall include a notice of all of the following: 19
+(a) Within a reasonable time, but not later than 90 days after the date an application for an order is denied or after the date an order, or the last extension, if any, expires, the judge who granted or denied the application shall serve an inventory on the individuals named in the order or the application or any other parties to the intercepted communications deemed appropriate by the issuing judge, if any.
+The inventory shall include a notice of all of the following:

-(1) The entry of the order or the application.

-(2) The date of the entry and the period of

-authorized interception or the date of denial of the
+- (1) The entry of the order or the application. - 2 (2) The date of the entry and the period of 3 authorized interception or the date of denial of the 4 application.

-application.

-24 (3) Whether wire or electronic communications were25 intercepted during the authorized period.

-(b) Upon a motion, the judge may make available forinspection to any person or persons whose communications have been intercepted, or their counsel, any portion of an intercepted communication, application, or order the judge determines is in the interest of justice to disclose to that person.

-5 (c) Upon an ex parte showing of good cause to the 6 judge, the serving of the inventory required by this section 7 may be postponed, but evidence derived from an order under 8 this chapter may not be disclosed in any trial until after the 9 inventory has been served.
+- (3) Whether wire or electronic communications were intercepted during the authorized period. - (b) Upon a motion, the judge may make available for inspection to any individual or individuals whose communications have been intercepted, or their counsel, any portion of an intercepted communication, application, or order the judge determines is in the interest of justice to disclose to that person. - (c) Upon an ex parte showing of good cause to the judge, the serving of the inventory required by this section may be postponed, but evidence derived from an order under this chapter may not be disclosed in any trial until after the inventory has been served.

-(a) The contents of an intercepted wire or 11 electronic communication, or evidence derived from the 12 13 communication, may not be entered in evidence or otherwise disclosed in a trial, hearing, or other proceeding in a 14 15 federal or state court unless each party has been furnished a copy of the court order and application under which the 16 intercept was authorized or approved, at least 10 days before 17 18 the date of the trial, hearing, or other proceeding.
-The 10-day period may be waived by the judge if he or she finds it 19 20 is not possible to furnish the party with the information 10 21 days before the trial, hearing, or proceeding and that the party will not be prejudiced by the delay in receiving the 22 information.
-23 subdivision of this state, may move to suppress the contents 1 2 of an intercepted wire or electronic communication or evidence derived from the communication on any of the following 3 4 grounds:
+electronic communication, or evidence derived from the communication, may not be entered in evidence or otherwise disclosed in a trial, hearing, or other proceeding in a federal or state court unless each party has been furnished a copy of the court order and application under which the intercept was authorized or approved, at least 10 days before the date of the trial, hearing, or other proceeding.
+The 10-day period may be waived by the judge if he or she finds it is not possible to furnish the party with the information 10 days before the trial, hearing, or proceeding and that the party will not be prejudiced by the delay in receiving the information.

-(b) An aggrieved person charged with an offense in a trial, hearing, or proceeding in or before a court, department, officer, agency, regulatory body, or other authority of the United States or of this state or a political

-(1) The communication was unlawfully intercepted.
-(2) The order authorizing the interception is 6 7 insufficient on its face.

-(3) The interception was not made in conformity with 8 9 the order.

-10 (c) The motion to suppress shall be made before the trial, hearing, or proceeding, unless there was no opportunity 11 12 to make the motion before the trial, hearing, or proceeding, 13 or the person was not aware of the grounds of the motion 14 before the trial, hearing, or proceeding.
-The hearing on the motion shall be held in camera upon the written request of the 15 aggrieved person.
-If the motion is granted, the contents of 16 17 the intercepted wire or electronic communication, and evidence 18 derived from the communication, shall be treated as inadmissible evidence.
-The judge, on the filing of the motion 19 20 by the aggrieved person, shall make available for inspection 21 to the aggrieved person, or his or her counsel, any portion of the intercepted communication, or evidence derived from the 22 23 communication, that the judge determines is in the interest of 24 justice to make available.
+- (b) An aggrieved individual charged with an offense in a trial, hearing, or proceeding in or before a court, department, officer, agency, regulatory body, or other authority of the United States or of this state or a political subdivision of this state, may move to suppress the contents of an intercepted wire or electronic communication or evidence derived from the communication on any of the following grounds: - (1) The communication was unlawfully intercepted. - (2) The order authorizing the interception is insufficient on its face. - (3) The interception was not made in conformity with the order. - (c) The motion to suppress shall be made before the trial, hearing, or proceeding, unless there was no opportunity to make the motion before the trial, hearing, or proceeding, or the person was not aware of the grounds of the motion before the trial, hearing, or proceeding.
+The hearing on the motion shall be held in camera upon the written request of the aggrieved person.
+If the motion is granted, the contents of the intercepted wire or electronic communication, and evidence derived from the communication, shall be treated as inadmissible evidence.
+The judge, on the filing of the motion by the aggrieved person, shall make available for inspection to the aggrieved person, or his or her counsel, any portion of the intercepted communication, or evidence derived from the communication, that the judge determines is in the interest of justice to make available.